truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 SOCRATES: A just person has turned out to be good and wise, then, and an unjust one ignorant and bad.

-> *(d) Thrasymachus agreed to all this, not easily as I am telling it, but reluctantly, with toil, trouble, and—since it was summer—a quantity of sweat that was amazing to behold.
+> (d) *Thrasymachus agreed to all this, not easily as I am telling it, but reluctantly, with toil, trouble, and—since it was summer—a quantity of sweat that was amazing to behold.
 And then I saw something I had never seen before—Thrasymachus blushing.
 But in any case, after we had agreed that justice is virtue and wisdom and that injustice is vice and ignorance, I said:*

-(a) All right, let’s take that as established.
-But we also said that injustice is strong thing, or don’t you remember that,Thrasymachus?
+All right, let’s take that as established.
+But we also said that injustice is a strong thing, or don’t you remember that,Thrasymachus?

 THRASYMACHUS: I remember.
 But I am not satisﬁed with what you are